nvtkaszpir/3d-print/prusa-connect-proxy/README.md

 # Other notes

-If it works then you may want to tweak configs to disable proxy cahce or logs, but then I assume you already know what to do with the configs :)
+If it works then you may want to tweak configs to disable proxy cache or logs, but then I assume you already know what to do with the configs :)